We love teaming up for the good of Wisconsin.

 Regional Economic Development Organizations – $800,000

 WEDC provides funding for nine Wisconsin regional economic development organizations (EDOs): 7 Rivers Alliance, Centergy, Grow North, Madison Region Economic Partnership, Milwaukee 7, Momentum West, New North, Prosperity Southwest, and Visions Northwest.
 While each regional EDO is organized differently to meet the needs of its respective communities, they all demonstrate regional collaboration with county economic development organizations, municipal economic development organizations, regional planning commissions, workforce development representatives, educators, and private sector stakeholders.
+WEDC works closely with the regional EDOs around the state to facilitate communication and coordinate support for local businesses and communities.

-Examples of such cooperation in FY24 include:
+Examples of such cooperation in FY25 include:

 - Holding regular meetings with local and county EDOs and chambers of commerce